ssb-js/ssb-js/README.md

 - Maintainers SHOULD NOT suggest small improvements on project pull requests.
 - Maintainers SHOULD suggest their improvements by opening their own pull request.
 - Maintainers SHOULD close pull requests that are inactive for more than 30 days.
+- Maintainers SHOULD invite high-quality contributors to become maintainers.
+- Maintainers SHOULD remove anyone who fails to apply this process.

 ### Governance

 - The governance repository MUST be hosted at <https://github.com/ssb-js/ssb-js.git>.
-- Maintainers and projects in the SSB-JS namespace MUST match the governance repository.
+- Roles and repositories in the SSB-JS namespace MUST match the governance repository.
 - Activity in the SSB-JS namespace MUST apply the process from the governance repository.
-- Maintainers SHOULD invite project contributors to become maintainers.
-- Maintainers who are inactive or fail to apply this process SHOULD be removed.
-- Changes to the governance repository MUST NOT be merged unless the latest commit on a pull request is approved by ⅔ of maintainers.
+- Patches to the governance repository MUST NOT be merged unless the latest commit on a pull request is approved by ⅔ of active maintainers.
+- If there are no active maintainers because their term expired, the previous cohort should be considered 'active maintainers' for the purposes of voting.
-- Maintainers MUST merge changes that are approved.
+- Maintainers MUST merge governance patches that are approved.
-- Maintainers MUST NOT push any changes that are not approved.
+- Maintainers MUST NOT merge governance patches that are not approved.